Damage by Livestock

 - Undermines biodiversity, with “15 out of 24 important ecosystem services are assessed as in decline, with livestock identified as a culprit.”

-According to the 2006 report published by the United Nations Food and Agriculture Organization, the livestock sector generates more greenhouse gas emissions as measured in CO2 equivalent than all transport combined.
-Find out more at on the UN's Report summary.
+According to the 2006 Livestock’s Long Shadow report by the United Nations Food and Agriculture Organization, the livestock sector generates more greenhouse gas emissions as measured in CO2 equivalent than all transport combined.

 Animal agriculture turns forests and prairies into barren deserts.
 The process begins with clear-cutting of forests to create pastures for cattle and other ruminants.
 This is a major loss, because trees provide wildlife habitats, keep topsoil in place, replenish groundwater aquifers, absorb carbon dioxide, and stabilize climate.